CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 Similarly, the two-particle density matrix $\Gamma_{pqrs}$ can be written in terms of spin components

-The first term is non-zero for any pair of determinants that differ by exactly a single excitation (from $i$ to $a$) in the $\alpha$ space:
+The first term of \eqref{eq:tpdm} is non-zero for any pair of determinants that differ by exactly a single excitation (from $i$ to $a$) in the $\alpha$ space:

-The second term is the same for $\beta$.
+while the second term is its $\beta$ analogue.
 The third term is non-zero for any pair of determinants that differ by exactly a double excitation in the alpha space (from $i,j$ to $a,b$).

-The fourth term is the same for $\beta$.
+the fourth term again being the $\beta$ analogue.
 The final term is non-zero for any pair of determinants that differ by a single excitation in each of the $\alpha$ ($i$ and $a$) and $\beta$ ($j$ and $b$) spaces.

-This gives the contributions of all doubly- and singly-connected determinant pairs to the 2-PDM in terms of CI coefficients and phase factors.
+This gives the contributions of all singly- and doubly-connected determinant pairs to the 2-PDM in terms of CI coefficients and phase factors.